 storage instructions

 Ginger Parkin will keep well for 2 weeks in an airtight tin.
-Wrap it up in a double layer of baking parchment and a piece of tin foil before storing in the tin.
+Wrap it up in a double layer of baking parchment and a piece of tin foil before storing it in the tin.

 The longer you leave it, the better the texture and flavour will be.
 Your patience will be rewarded!